 If more than one highlight definition is available for the file that you open for editing, the editor asks you to select the one to use.
 To save the selection, select Remember My Choice.
 To reset the remembered definitions, select Edit > Preferences > Text Editor > Generic Highlighter > Reset Remembered Definitions.

 If the editor cannot find the highlight definition for a file that you open for editing, it prompts you to download additional highlight definition files.
 Select Download Definitions to download the files.
 Information about the downloaded files is displayed in General Messages.

 To suppress the message for a particular file pattern, select Edit > Preferences > Text Editor > Generic Highlighter and add the pattern to the Ignored file patterns field.

-If you have written your own syntax definition files, you can provide an additional definition search path in the User Highlight Definition Files field.
+If you have written your own syntax definition files, you can add a definition search path in the User Highlight Definition Files field.
 To apply the changes you make to the definition files, select Reload Definitions.

 Use block highlighting to visually separate parts of the code that belong together.
 For example, when you place the cursor within the braces, the code enclosed in braces is highlighted.

 To enable block highlighting, select Edit > Preferences > Text Editor > Display > Highlight blocks.

 Use the folding markers to collapse and expand blocks of code within braces.
 Click the folding marker to collapse or expand a block.
 In the figure above, the folding markers are located between the line number and the text pane.

 To show the folding markers, select Edit > Preferences > Text Editor > Display > Display folding markers.
 This option is enabled by default.